 The average asking rent in the WT center is around: $76 per square foot.

 One of the most expensive and trendy submarkets is the Tribeca or short for “Triangle Below Canal Street.
 Office space future tenants can expect a bill for just around: $70 per square foot for office space.
-In other words, the Downtown Manhattan office space is a great choice and perfect for commercial tenants in financial and government institutions as of unequaled vicinity to New York City’s heart infrastructure.
+In other words, the Downtown NYC office space is a great choice and perfect for business renters in monetary and government institutions as of unequaled vicinity to Manhattan’s heart infrastructure.
 Class A and Class B office space buildings are preferable from most of the local tenants.
 Let’s see the numbers:

 Downtown Manhattan Class A office space asking rent prices are: $70 per square foot.